The Insolvency Review: Austria

 3 Exceptions apply for certain financial instruments such as derivative contracts.

-5 Section 141, Austrian Insolvency Act.
-An application for a restructuring scheme is dismissed, inter alia, in the case of a final conviction of the debtor – or, in case of a corporate debtor, (one of) its managing directors – for a fraudulent bankruptcy offence (Section 156 of the Austrian Criminal Code).
+5 Section 141 Austrian Insolvency Act.
+An application for a restructuring scheme is dismissed, inter alia, in the case of a final conviction of the debtor – or, in the case of a corporate debtor, (one of) its managing directors – for a fraudulent bankruptcy offence (Section 156 Austrian Criminal Code).

 15 Banks and investment companies are also entitled to file for placement under court-supervised management themselves.